 What is enamel made of?

 What’s in enamel?
 It’s mostly minerals – 96% of enamel is made up of minerals, with the other 4% being water and organic materials.

-As part of your daily self-care regime, start using Regenerate’s Advanced Toothpaste.
+To significantly enhance the remineralisation of tooth enamel, restore this protective layer with Regenerate.
+Start using Regenerate’s Advanced Toothpaste.
 When used regularly, it is clinically proven to increase your teeth’s natural micro hardness.
 This is due to the new patented technology capable of regenerating the enamel mineral1 content, reversing enamel erosion and keeping your smile sparkling with its natural whiteness.

 For added strength, Regenerate’s Advanced Enamel Serum can help to reverse the early erosion process caused by modern diets and lifestyles.
 The unique and clinically proven serum has been shown to boost the effects of Regenerate toothpaste by up to 43%.2 In combination with the Advanced Toothpaste, the Advanced Enamel Serum provided significant increase in enamel hardness, with 82%3 recovery of enamel hardness after 3 days.

 There are a few key steps and lifestyle changes that can help you to protect your tooth enamel.